-Named for the 1400 ft Berkshire peak to its west, Indian Mountain School is a Pre-K-9 independent boarding school in Lakeville, Connecticut, serving 186 students.
-The school’s 8,000 sf Creative Arts Center integrates visual arts, music and science through collaborative, cross-disciplinary, project-based learning.
-The space also serves as a student center for boarders and an activity center for parents.
+Named for the 1,400-ft Berkshire peak to its west, Indian Mountain School is a PK–9 independent boarding school located in Lakeville, Connecticut, serving 186 students.
+The school’s new 8,000-sf Student Center integrates visual arts, music, and science through collaborative, cross-disciplinary, and project-based learning.
+The space also serves as a gathering space for boarders and an activity hub for parents.

 The form of the building recalls a traditional New England barn with a sloped tin roof, exposed timber and board, and batten siding.
 This traditional form is made innovative by a large area of glass, angled in plan and fastened directly to the post and beam construction.
 In order to inspire a connection between students and the surrounding landscape, the western side of the building opens directly onto the grounds, and every classroom has a door to the outside.

 The flexible interior design includes clusters of art and music classrooms that open onto a clerestory-lit common area that is used as project and maker space during the day and a student lounge in the evening.
 A “fab lab” hosts interdisciplinary projects in science, visual arts, music, and other academic subjects.

 Theresa Rogers, Celebrating Excellence in Wood Architecture (2015)